 I had a learner in 8th grade years ago who thought he understood English so well because of games that he didn’t see any progress studying English in a school at all.
 He usually was indifferent to class activites and never saw the need to do homework especially if it was about grammar.
 He had been with us for more than 2 years at that time and when he first started he was a beginner at least in his oral skills.
-In fact later on, when he was in 9th grade while I was having these type of conversations to learn more about my learners game preferences and habits, he was in the end of his third year in our school.
+In fact later on, when he was in 9th grade while I was having a conversation with his class to learn more about my learners game preferences and habits, he was in the end of his third year in our school.
 He said in his interview that he felt he learned only from games and not really from the classes he’d had.
 Shocking as it might sound, that was his opinion.
 And his opinion was guiding his attitude whether we liked it or not.
-This made me think deeply about how learners perceived what was going on in classes and also their learning/learning experiences.
+This made me think deeply about how learners perceived what was going on in classes and also their learning experiences.

 Later, I understood that they might not be able to pin down what is wrong within the system presented to them and give constructive feedback because we either ask the wrong questions or share too little to really understand what is going on ourselves.